-Find the Crow, Cup and Water Snake | EarthSky.org
+The Crow, Cup and Water Snake in June

 At nightfall tonight, or any June evening, look in a general southward direction for Spica, the brightest star in the constellation Virgo the Maiden.
-If you live in the Southern Hemisphere, Spica appears overhead or high in your northern sky around 9 p.m. in early June.
-Spica is your jumping off point to three faint constellations: Corvus the Crow, Crater the Cup and Hydra the Snake.
+If you live in the Southern Hemisphere, Spica appears overhead or high in the north.
+Spica is your jumping off point to three faint constellations: Corvus the Crow, Crater the Cup and Hydra the Water Snake.

-If you’re familiar with the Big Dipper, use this signpost star formation to star-hop to Spica, as shown in the sky chart below:
+Check out the two charts below.
+If you’re familiar with the Big Dipper, use this it to star-hop to Spica, as shown in the first chart.

-You can use Spica to find the constellation Corvus – and alternately, use Corvus to confirm that you’ve found Spica:
+You can use Spica to find the constellation Corvus, and, alternatively, use Corvus to confirm that you’ve found Spica, as shown in the 2nd chart.

 Okay … got Spica?
 Now, as nightfall deepens into later evening, watch for a number of fainter stars to become visible.
 That’s when the Crow, the Cup and the Water Snake will come into view.

 In Greek mythology, Apollo sent the crow to fetch a cup of water.
-The crow, Corvus, got distracted eating figs. It was only after much delay that he finally remembered his mission.
-Rightly figuring that Apollo would be angry, the crow plucked a snake from the water and concocted a story about how it had attacked and delayed him.
+But the crow, Corvus, got distracted eating figs. It was only after much delay that he finally remembered his mission.
+The crow knew Apollo would be angry, so he plucked a snake from the water and concocted a story about how it had attacked and delayed him.

 Apollo was not fooled and angrily flung the Crow, Cup and Snake into the sky, placing the Crow and Cup on the Snake’s back.
 Then the god ordered Hydra to never let the Crow drink from the Cup.
 As a further punishment, he ordered that the Crow could never sing again, only screech and caw.

 None of these constellations has any bright stars, but Hydra holds the distinction of being the longest constellation in the heavens.